 What makes those pumps run?

-The bottom line is some facilities have a dozen motors and some have hundreds or even thousands.
-Making sure these motors are healthy and operational directly influences the bottom line.
+Whether your facility has a dozen motors or hundreds to thousands, making sure these motors are healthy and operational directly influences the bottom line.

 Different methods of testing are available based on the criticality of your equipment.

 A small combustion turbine power plant may have around 130 motors.
 Twenty may be small enough to replace as needed with a spare.
 Eighty-five are critical enough to warrant quarterly vibration testing, and twenty-five should receive full PdMA testing.